 Problem: If we introduce obstacles into the environment (see Figure 3) the robot will need to estimate their location to appropriately avoid them.
-In this task you will evaluate how the robot's infrared sensors react to obstacles and how sensor information may be used for robot control.
-Systematically analyze how a single infrared sensor reacts to a single obstacle at different distances while the robot remains still.
-Take multiple measurements and analyze the mean as well as standard deviation for each distance.
-Visualize your findings in a plot.
-Repeat the analysis for an obstacle made of a different material.
+In this task, you will evaluate how the robot's infrared sensors react to obstacles and how sensor information may be used for robot control.
+Systematically analyze how a single frontal infrared sensor reacts to a single obstacle at

 Use your knowledge about the sensor behavior to implement a function that converts the sensor readings into an approximation of the distance between the robot and an obstacle (for example, in cm).
-Verify your conversion through a live-plot of the measured distances while the robot is standing still.
-Write a program that makes the robot drive forward and reliably stops it once an obstacle is observed at a distance of $2 \, \text{cm} (4 \, \text{cm})$.
+Verify your conversion by printing the live-values of the measured distances to the console while the robot is standing still.
+Write a program that makes the robot drive forward and reliably stops it once an obstacle is observed at a distance of $1 \, \text{cm}$ ($2 \, \text{cm}$).

-- Understanding how to read out and integrate the infrared sensors of the e-puck robot - Understanding how the distance and material of the obstacle influences the infrared sensors
+- Understanding how to read out and process the infrared sensors of the e-puck robot - Understanding how the distance of the obstacle influences the infrared sensors